-NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number Chapter 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B sets out that the chapter has been prepared in accordance with the requirements of the Design Manual for Roads and Bridges (DMRB), Interim Advice Note (IAN) 135/10 Landscape and Visual Effects Assessment, Guidelines for Landscape and Visual Assessment (Third Edition) (GLVIA3) (2013) and Natural England's, An Approach to Landscape Character Assessment (October 2014).
-The LVIA also takes account of local development plan policies in respect of landscape and visual effects.
-Table 7-22 - Visual Residual Effects on Occupants of Residential Receptors - Construction identifies that the assessment of residential views identifies that 17 property locations, or groups of properties, would experience a significant adverse visual effect during the construction phase, this is either a significant visual effect from the property itself, or from the access / egress to the property.
+NPS NN Requirement of the NPS NN Compliance with the NPS NN aragraph lumber and Visual Assessment (Third Edition) (GLVIA3) (2013) and Natural England's, An Approach to Landscape Charact Assessment (October 2014).
+The LVIA also takes account of local development plan policies in respect of landscape at visual effects.
+Table 7-22 - Visual Residual Effects on Occupants of Residential Receptors - Construction identifies that t assessment of residential views identifies that 17 property locations, or groups of properties, would experience a significal adverse visual effect during the construction phase, this is either a significant visual effect from the property itself, or from t access / egress to the property.
 Eight of the properties would be subject to a "large" adverse effect during the construction stage.
-Table 7-22 - Visual Residual Effects on Occupants of Residential Receptors - Operation within Chapter 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) identifies that a total of 10 PRoW would be impacted during the construction phase for Part B. The assessment of residential views identifies that the 32 receptors would experience a significant adverse visual effect during the construction phase, this is either a significant visual effect from the property itself, or from the access / egress to the property.
-At year one, all but one receptor (Receptor 17 - people living in properties with south eastern facing views) would experience a 'moderate' or 'major' adverse visual effect.
-By Year Fifteen only two receptors (Receptors 3, 4, 5 & 8 - People living in properties with eastern facing views; and Receptors 6, 7 & 10 - People living in properties with close proximity eastern facing views) would experience a significant adverse visual effect.
-During construction, Table 7-24 - Significant Effects on Users of Public Rights of Way - Construction within Chapter 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B confirms that 8 of the ten recreational receptors (PRoW users) assessed would experience 'moderate' or 'major' adverse visual effects.
+Table 7-22 - Visual Residual Effects on Occupants of Residential Receptors - Operation within Chapter 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) identifies that a total of 10 PRowould be impacted during the construction phase for Part B. The assessment of residential views identifies that the 32 receptors would experience a significant adverse visual effect during the construction phase, this is either a significant visual effect from the property itself, or from the access / egress the property.
+At year one, all but one receptor (Receptor 17 - people living in properties with south eastern facing views) would experien a 'moderate' or 'major' adverse visual effect.
+By Year Fifteen only two receptors (Receptors 3, 4, 5 & 8 - People living properties with eastern facing views; and Receptors 6, 7 & 10 - People living in properties with close proximity eastern facing views) would experience a significant adverse visual effect.
+During construction, Table 7-24 - Significant Effects on Users of Public Rights of Way - Construction within Chap 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B confirmation that 8 of the ten recreational receptors (PRoW users) assessed would experience 'moderate' or 'major' adverse visual effects.
 By year fifteen none of the receptors would experience significant adverse effects.
-The assessment of visual effects carried out in Chapter 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B confirms 1 transport receptor (Receptor 37 - People travelling along main roads) would experience significant adverse effects in construction and at year one with the effect reducing in significance to slight adverse by year fifteen.
-With regards to Landscape and Visual for the reasons set out in the response to Para 4.28 above the change request is therefore not considered to affect the compliance of the Scheme with Para 5.144 and 5.146 of the NPS NN.
-The policy conformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).
+The assessment of visual effects carried out in Chapter 7: Landscape and Visual, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B confirms 1 transport receptor (Receptor 37 - People travelling alomain roads) would experience significant adverse effects in construction and at year one with the effect reducing significance to slight adverse by year fifteen.
+With regards to Landscape and Visual for the reasons set out in the response to Para 4.28 above the change request therefore not considered to affect the compliance of the Scheme with Para 5.144 and 5.146 of the NPS NN.
+The policonformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following I Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40). .147- ing works in relation Chapter 7: Landscape and Visual, Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Pa